VinceBarresi/swift-applications/README.md

 ## Stopwatch ##

 App to use a stopwatch

 ## Times Tables ##

-App to calculate times tables using slider
+App to calculate times tables up to 20 using slider